pmeeny/CI-MS1-RestaurantWebsite/README.md

     - For troubleshooting and debugging of the project code

 - Chrome Lighthouse (https://developers.google.com/web/tools/lighthouse)
-    - For performance, accesibility, progressive web apps, SEO analysis of the project code
+    - For performance, accessibility, progressive web apps, SEO analysis of the project code

 - Responsive Design (http://ami.responsivedesign.is/)
     - Website for generating the responsive image in this README